Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems

 \section{Preliminaries}

-In Section~\ref{sub:notations}, we define useful notations for defining modern Hopfield networks.
-In Section~\ref{sub:hopfield_network}, we introduce some components of modern Hopfield networks.
+In Section~\ref{sub:notations}, we define useful notations for defining Modern Hopfield Networks.
+In Section~\ref{sub:float_point_numbers}, we introduce the definition of floating-point numbers.
+In Section~\ref{sub:hopfield_network}, we introduce some components of Modern Hopfield Networks.
 In Section~\ref{sec:kernelized_hopfield_networks}, we state the basic definitions and architectures of kernelized Hopfiled networks.
-The background knowledge about circuit complexity and float point number is introduced in Appendix~\ref{sec:background}.
+The background knowledge about circuit complexity is introduced in Section~\ref{sec:circuit_complexity}.